A sports-mad state like Ohio in America’s Midwest, with a population of 11.693million, is ideal to become a sports betting mainstay.

 Is sports betting legal in Ohio?

-Sports betting is not legal in Ohio yet, but it is hoped that will change later in 2021.
+Sports betting is not legal in Ohio yet, but it is scheduled to launch no later than January 1st, 2023.

 Legal sports betting near Ohio

-While you can’t bet IN the state of Ohio, you can bet in some neighboring states.
+While you can’t bet IN the state of Ohio just yet, you can bet in some neighboring states.
 Location-based law can be a beautiful thing.
 Here are your options right now:

 Pennsylvania: Expected to be one of sports betting’s biggest hitters in terms of dollars wagered.
 Once in the state, you can bet in person at licensed casinos, or online and via mobile apps.
 As long as you are 21 or older, and not on an exclusion list – you are good to go.